What is Exploratory Testing? Benefits, Examples, How-To

 Exploratory testing is widely used in Agile models, and it allows testers to go beyond the limits of scripted testing.

 Think of scripted testing as taking a train.
 It's on rails.
 It will never deviate from that path.
 Exploratory testing is more like driving a car.
 Your general goal is to get from point A to B, but you can take any path and deviation that catches your eye along the way.

-Exploratory testing is done on the fly and relies on the tester to think beyond the limits of the scripted tests.
+Exploratory software testing is done on the fly and relies on the tester to think beyond the limits of the scripted tests.
 Exploratory testers design a test, execute it immediately, observe the results, and use results to design the next test.

 Why Do Exploratory Testing

 As one can guess, this approach can take more time than scripted tests, and it’s completed in addition to scripted testing — so it may be tempting to omit.

 - On average, exploratory testing discovers 11% more overall defects than scripted testing.

 - For defects that should be immediately obvious, such as a missing button in the UI, exploratory testing discovers 29% more vs. scripted.

 - When it comes to “complex” bugs (bugs requiring three or more user actions to cause an error or failure), it jumps to 33% more defects found.

 You find more defects with exploratory testing because you have more latitude to try different types of tests while using your past experience and knowledge of the product.
 Scripted testing, on the other hand, limits you to only the steps outlined in test cases, which in turn limits your ability to consider other test scenarios.